googulugulu/employee-attrition-analysis/README.md

 This project analyzes employee attrition using SQL and R. The goal is to identify factors leading to employee turnover.

 ## Tools & Technologies
-- SQL (PostgreSQL / MySQL / SQLite)
+- SQL
-- R (tidyverse, ggplot2, dplyr)
+- R (dplyr, ggplot2, forcasts, tidyr, scales)
 - Data visualization

 ## Data
-The dataset contains anonymized employee records with columns like Age, Department, JobRole, Salary, Attrition, etc.
+The dataset contains anonymized employee records with columns like Age, DepartmentName, JobTitle, Salary, etc.

 ## Analysis
 1. SQL queries to explore trends in employee attrition